 The following is a list of modalities which CMMOTA recognizes for the purpose of granting insurance through our liability insurance provider.
 In order for a member to gain recognition for the Modalities listed below, they must meet the criteria laid out under each section.
-If you are a practicing Massage Therapist please refer to Appendix 19 for a list of modalities related to your professional practice.
-If you are a practicing Manual Osteopathic Therapist, please refer to Appendix 34 for a list of modalities that are related to your professional practice.
+If you are practicing massage therapy in an unregulated province or territory please refer to Appendix 19 for a list of modalities related to your professional practice.
+If you are practicing manual osteopathic therapy, please refer to Appendix 34 for a list of modalities that are related to your professional practice.

 Section 1 Spa Therapist Member Core Modalities